gordonjun2/my-cosmos-projects/README.md

 ## Learning Journey
 - [Interchain Developer Academy](https://ida.interchain.io/)
+    - The content of Interchain Developer Academy is not fully available to the public.
+However, some of the content that is available to the public can be found in [Cosmos Developer Portal Tutorial](https://tutorials.cosmos.network/).
     - This repository contains the raw course content from the website (converted from *.mhtml* to *.docx*), projects and quizzes.
     - As Week 1 quiz report is not available yet, it is not certain that all the answers in the quiz are correct.
 Thus, not academic advice (NAA) XD!